vorpaljs/bash-parser/packages/map-iterable/readme.md

 **Parameters**

-* callback
+* callback: Function | Object

-Function that produces an element of the new Iterable, taking three arguments:
+If a function is provided, it shall be the callback that produces an element of the new Iterable, taking three arguments:
 	- currentValue - The current element being processed in the iterable.
 	- index - The index of the current element being processed in the iterable.
-	- ctx - an object shared between all calls to the function.
+	- context - an object shared between all calls to the function.

+If an object is provided, it is interpreted as on option object with following properties:

+	* callback: Function - see above
+	* init: Function - optional init function that must return the initial value for `context`.
+If it's not provided, a value of {} will be used as `context` initial value.

+* data: Iterable

+The source iterable to iterate over.

 **Return value**

 A new array with each element being the result of the callback function.

-* data

-The source iterable to iterate over.

 # License